Fairfax declines to add four Jewish, Muslim and Hindu holidays to calendar

 The superintendent argued that sticking strictly to observance days represents a marked improvement over holding religious holidays just for some students.
 Under the new system, Brabrand said, school officials are not put in the position of deciding what level of student and staff absenteeism is necessary for a religious celebration to move from “Observance” to “Holiday” status — to count as sufficiently important to shutter schools.

-“Well, what’s the cutoff?” he asked the board on Thursday.
+“Well, what’s the cutoff?” he asked the board Thursday.
 “And what does that mean to those who are getting the [Holiday label] or the [Observance label]?”

-But several board members spoke with vehemence against Calendar D. They cited their own alienating experiences as students of minority faiths.
+Several board members spoke vehemently against Calendar D. They cited their own alienating experiences as students of minority faiths.
 Some grew emotional.

-Board member Laura Jane Cohen said she has sometimes told her own children to “go along to get along” when they have faced harassment for being Jewish.
+Board member Laura Jane Cohen (Springfield) said she has sometimes told her children to “go along to get along” when they have faced harassment for being Jewish.

-“The message to my children was that your religion is not worth standing up for, and I cannot fix that now, but I can be part of helping our students and staff stop swallowing who they are,” said Cohen said, starting to cry.
-So “I will not vote for this calendar tonight.”
+“The message to my children was that your religion is not worth standing up for, and I cannot fix that now, but I can be part of helping our students and staff stop swallowing who they are,” Cohen said, starting to cry.
+“I will not vote for this calendar tonight,” she said.

-Rachna Sizemore Heizer, another member, criticized arguments that it would be unfair to add four new religious holidays to the Fairfax calendar, because that would amount to favoring certain religions over the others.
+Member Rachna Sizemore Heizer (At Large) criticized arguments that it would be unfair to add four religious holidays to the Fairfax calendar because that would amount to favoring certain religions over the others.

-“People keep saying they don’t want to choose, ‘How can we choose?’ and yet we’ve already chosen by giving off two weeks for Christmas,” she said, referring to winter break.
-She called the adopted calendar “othering,” because it forces students of certain faiths to take time off on days that their peers are still attending school.
+“People keep saying they don’t want to choose — ‘How can we choose?’ — and yet we’ve already chosen by giving off two weeks for Christmas,” she said, referring to winter break.
+She called the adopted calendar “othering,” saying it forces students of certain faiths to take time off on days that their peers are still attending school.

 “For Christmas, nobody is othered, nobody has to take it off, we are all the same,” Sizemore Heizer said.
-“There is a trauma that comes from being othered, I know: I have lived it since I was 5 years old.”
+“There is a trauma that comes from being othered.
+I know — I have lived it since I was 5 years old.”

-And the decision drew immediate backlash from faith leaders.
+The decision drew immediate criticism from faith leaders.

 On Friday, the Jewish Community Relations Council of Greater Washington wrote a letter to the Jewish community in the D.C. area calling Fairfax’s calendar decision “deeply disappointing.”

-“We hoped that meaningful progress was finally within reach after years of struggling with [Fairfax] over unfair treatment of Jewish students forced to miss school on our holidays, endure inappropriate Christmas-related activities, and bear the brunt of increasing incidents of anti-Semitism,” the letter reads.
+“We hoped that meaningful progress was finally within reach after years of struggling with [Fairfax] over unfair treatment of Jewish students forced to miss school on our holidays, endure inappropriate Christmas-related activities, and bear the brunt of increasing incidents of anti-Semitism,” the letter said.

 The leaders of the council vowed in the letter that they will continue petitioning Fairfax until it adopts a calendar that is “inclusive, equitable [and] accommodates the needs of minority faith communities.”

-Many school board members who voted to adopt the calendar emphasized Friday that they feel their work is far from done.
+Many school board members who voted to adopt the calendar emphasized Friday that they see their work as far from done.
 They would like to see future calendars encompass a wider range of faiths, they said.

-Board member Karen Corbett Sanders said the debate has caused her to view giving two weeks off for Christmas as “excessive.”
-She said she would gladly consider shrinking that vacation time, and instead rededicating some of those days off to holidays from other religions.
+Board member Karen Corbett Sanders (Mount Vernon) said the debate has caused her to view giving two weeks off for Christmas as “excessive.”
+She said she would gladly consider shrinking that vacation time and instead rededicating some of those days off to holidays from other religions.

 Still, she and others said the board had to adopt Calendar D this week in part because it represented the best option available and the school board was running up against an immovable deadline.
-The board simply had to approve a 2021-2022 school year calendar so staff, teachers and students can start to plan, members said.
+The board simply had to approve a 2021-2022 school-year calendar so staffers, teachers and students can start to plan, members said.

-Tamara Derenak Kaufax, who voted for the calendar, said she can well understand opponents’ frustration: She is Orthodox Christian, her husband is Jewish, and their children have often been forced to choose between their religion and participating in school functions.
-Her daughter has also faced anti-Semitism, Derenak Kaufax said.
+Tamara Derenak Kaufax (Lee), who voted for the calendar, said she can understand opponents’ frustration: She is Orthodox Christian, her husband is Jewish, and their children have often been forced to choose between their religion and participating in school functions, she said.
+Her daughter has also faced antisemitism, Derenak Kaufax said.

 But “while Calendar D is imperfect,” she said, “it is a start.”